-Teaching your child independence is very important.
+Teaching your child and encouraging swimming independence is very important.
 Children are curious and learn through their own exploration.
 Personal exploration often teaches children their boundaries.

 Even from a very young age babies can learn boundaries.
 Your baby will learn the differences between deep and shallow water and they will gain a respect for the water as they learn their limitations.